 And now consider this introduction to Mission Minded client, Children’s Council of San Francisco.

-In this message, Children’s Council utilizes their One Minute Message.
+In this message, Children’s Council utilizes their Belief Message.
 They don’t assume you already know who they are or what they stand for.
 They tell you.
 They explain that they believe “all families deserve access to quality child care,” so we immediately understand that all families must not have access to quality child care.
 They skip the statistics, and they emphasize the benefits—not the features—of their work.
 Even without knowing about any of their programs, we know that Children’s Council’s work makes our city stronger by ensuring children are well cared for, parents can work, and families can succeed.
 And that’s something most people can agree is important.

 You rely on year-end giving to reach your fundraising goals and help you achieve your mission.
 Don’t miss the opportunity to connect with your donors in a meaningful way and secure their support.